 Seriously though, this castle is the real life inspiration of the Disney movie, Sleeping Beauty.
 When you either walk or take your horse carriage ride to the top, you can take a tour of the castle and walk along the bridge to the castle viewpoint.
 From the viewpoint you are hanging on a bridge over a river that looks right at the castle and valley behind it.
-I have no words to explain how pretty this was.
+I have no words to explain how beautiful this place was.

 Day 4: Drive to Venice

 There’s no sugar-coating that the drive from Munich to Venice is long and brutal.
 But, the scenery is out of this world and will make the 6 hour drive go by a lot faster!
 If you are not driving, there are direct trains that will take you from Munich to Venice at around 7 hours.
 Click here to search for train times!

 We stayed in a small beach town outside of the actual island of Venice.
 I would highly recommend this because you get away from the touristy side of Venice to experience local restaurants and beaches.
 Doing this will make you feel like you are staying in an authentic Italian town with few tourists!